arisdevx/bahasaweb-table-of-contents/README.md

 ## Requirements

-- WordPress 5.8 atau lebih tinggi
+- WordPress 5.8 or higher
-- PHP 7.4 atau lebih tinggi
+- PHP 7.4 or higher
-- Node.js 14 atau lebih tinggi (untuk development)
+- Node.js 14 or higher (for development)

 ## Changelog

 ### 1.0.0
 - Initial release
-- Gutenberg block untuk Table of Contents
+- Gutenberg block for Table of Contents
 - Auto-detect H2 headings
 - Responsive styling